-Engineering controls minimize exposure in the workplace either by removing or isolating the hazard, such as providing a sharps container for needles, splash guards, and mechanical pipetting devices.
+Engineering controls minimize exposure in the workplace either by designing equipment to isolate the hazard, such as:

-Work practice controls is all about how tasks are performed to minimize exposure.
+Work practice controls focus on the way tasks are performed to minimize exposure.
+For example safe work practice controls include the following:

 Hand washing after an exposure can reduce your risk of infection.